Helicolocellus

-Helicolocellus cantori is an extinct sponge from the late Ediacaran, found in the Dengying Formation of South China and possibly related to the Hexactinellida.
-If confirmed, H.cantori would be the oldest crown group sponge known as of 2025.
+Helicolocellus cantori is an extinct sponge from the late Ediacaran of China, and possibly related to the Hexactinellida.
+It is a monotypic genus, containing only H. cantori, and if confirmed, would be the oldest crown group sponge known as of 2024.

-Discovery and name
+Discovery and naming

-The holotype fossil of Helicolocellus was found in the Dengying Formation of South China in 2019, and formally described in 2024.
+The holotype fossil of Helicolocellus was found in the limestone Shibantan Member of the Dengying Formation, in South China in 2019, and formally described in 2024.

-The generic name Helicolocellus derives from the Greek words helix, to mean twisted; and locellus, to mean small box.
-The specific name cantori derives from the surname of Georg Cantor, a Mathematician who is known for the Cantor set which describes regular patterning, reminiscent of what is seen in the fossil material.
+The generic name Helicolocellus derives from the Greek word "helix", to mean "twisted"; and the Latin word "locellus", to mean "small box".
+The specific name cantori derives from the surname of Georg Cantor, a Mathematician who is most well known for the Cantor set, which describes regular patterning, reminiscent of what is seen in the fossil material.